-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "NKTX."
+We have applied for the quotation of our common stock on the Nasdaq Global Market under the symbol "NKTX."

 Stabilization.
 In connection with this offering, the underwriters may engage in stabilizing transactions, overallotment transactions, syndicate covering transactions, penalty bids and purchases to cover positions created by short sales.